CP-Finance-Goals/CC-Repo/README.md

 # Brofin Backend

-this repository contains router and logic handler code of authentication and database operations in Brofin app
+This repository contains router and logic handler code of authentication and database operations in Brofin app

 ## Table of Contents